Lawsuit accuses State Department of creating loopholes for Israel on military aid and human rights

 On Monday, Blinken met at the State Department with the family of another American, 26-year-old Seattle resident Aysenur Ezgi Eygi, who was shot and killed after taking part in a demonstration in the West Bank in September.

-Blinken told the family that Israel had recently informed the U.S. it was wrapping up its investigation of her death, State Department spokesman Matthew Miller told reporters Monday.
+Blinken told the family that Israel had recently informed the U.S. it was wrapping up its investigation of her death, Miller said Monday.

 State officials in the 50-minute meeting “kept repeating this frankly kind of bogus claim of it being an accident,” widower Hamid Ali said after the meeting.